 The private investments portfolio includes investments in global buyout, growth equity, and venture capital funds.
-This portfolio had a double-digit return of 10.8 percent for the fiscal year; however, on a relative basis, it underperformed the 12.4 percent return of its benchmark (Cambridge Associates Private Investments).
-For the three-year period, it was a strong peformer, gaining 13 percent due to increased profitability at underlying portfolio companies and merger and acquisition activity.
-In addition, the initial public offering environment significantly improved worldwide.
+This portfolio had the top-performing absolute return of 28.2 percent for the fiscal year and significantly outperformed the 25.3 percent return of its benchmark (Burgiss Private Investments).
+It was a strong absolute performer for the five-year period as well, gaining 15.7 percent due to increased profitability at underlying portfolio companies and merger and acquisition activity.
+In addition, the initial public offering environment continued to be robust worldwide during the fiscal year.

-Cash flows were strong for the second consecutive fiscal year.
-The portfolio continued to experience an increase in trade sales, recapitalizations, and public offerings, resulting in more distributions from the portfolio companies.
-For fiscal year 2013 private investment distributions were \$350.8 million and capital calls \$176.6 million, for a net cash flow of \$174.2 million.
-The University's manager relationships and reputation in the marketplace remain strong.
+As in the previous two fiscal years, cash flows were strong.
+The portfolio was cash-flow positive for the third year in a row since the financial crisis of 2008-09.
+It continued to experience an increase in trade sales, recapitalizations, and public offerings, resulting in more distributions from the portfolio companies.
+For fiscal year 2014 private investment distributions were \$428.8 million and capital calls \$237.7 million, for a net cash flow of \$191.1 million.